-Sampling strategies aren’t a new marketing tactic to increase brand awareness and attract new consumers, but is an an expensive one.
-Giving away your product for free can be a little terrifying at first.
+Sampling strategies aren’t a new marketing tactic to increase brand awareness and attract new consumers but is an expensive one.
+Giving away product samples for free can be a little terrifying at first.
 What if we don’t make ROI?
-How do we measure success?
+How do we measure the success of a product sampling campaign?
 How do we turn samples into business?
 You must have a clear reason for why you are sampling your product, along with how you plan to sample, and where.

 Store Demos :: Be Where Your Product Is Sold

 The reason your product isn’t flying off the shelves is because consumers have 1) never heard of the product and/or 2) are interested, but afraid to try something new.
 Food products and cosmetics are the two types of products that are popularly sampled in department and grocery stores.
 A food sampling at the store your product is sold can be extremely effective.
 The food handler is able to compare the opening inventory to the closing inventory (after their shift) and provide real time results.

 It’s important to select an appropriate time and day to conduct a store demo, to ensure there is high traffic – we want to ensure there are enough people to sample your product!
 Selecting high energy, professional staff to represent your brand is mandatory.
 The staff must be well educated on your product, friendly and encouraging, so shoppers feel comfortable sampling the product and are willing to learn more.

 When planning store demos for your product samples, it’s always beneficial to plan ahead.
 If you have a schedule of the product samplings over the course of 3 months, then the event staffing agency is able to put together a core team of certified staff to rotate shifts throughout this time.
 This will ensure the staff feel comfortable, are familiar with the product, and are confident describing the product and distributing samples to a potential consumer.